 1. How are CapMan’s operations structured?

 The CapMan Group (the Group) is comprised of CapMan Plc and its subsidiaries and associated companies.
-CapMan has subsidiaries in Finland, Sweden, Norway, Guernsey, Luxembourg, Cyprus and the United Kingdom.
+CapMan has subsidiaries in Finland, Sweden, Guernsey, Luxembourg, Cyprus and the United Kingdom.
 These subsidiaries act as fund management and/or advisory companies for the Group’s funds that in turn make direct investments in portfolio companies or in real estate assets, or as investment companies.

 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.